AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 </video>
 ```

-* Replace `"S7 video thumbnail URL"` with the video’s thumbnail URL which is the video’s thumbnail image that a user sees before they play the video.
+* Replace `"S7 video thumbnail URL"` with the video's thumbnail URL which is the video's thumbnail image that a user sees before they play the video.

   See [Obtain video thumbnail URLs](deploying-video-websites-mobile-sites.md#obtaining_video_thumbnail_urls).

-* Replace `"S7 OGG video asset URL (no player)"` with the video’s progressive URL for OGG video.
+* Replace `"S7 OGG video asset URL (no player)"` with the video's progressive URL for OGG video.

   See [Link a video URL to a mobile site or a website](deploying-video-websites-mobile-sites.md#linking_a_video_url_to_a_mobile_site_or_a_website).

-* Replace `"S7 MP4 mobile progressive video asset URL (no player)"` with the video’s mobile progressive URL.
+* Replace `"S7 MP4 mobile progressive video asset URL (no player)"` with the video's mobile progressive URL.

   See [Link a video URL to a mobile site or a website](deploying-video-websites-mobile-sites.md#linking_a_video_url_to_a_mobile_site_or_a_website).